joshuasundance-swca/langchain-streamlit-demo/README.md

     - `meta-llama/Llama-2-13b-chat-hf`
     - `meta-llama/Llama-2-70b-chat-hf`
 - Streaming output of assistant responses
-- Leverages LangChain for dialogue management
+- Leverages LangChain for dialogue and memory management
 - Integrates with [LangSmith](https://smith.langchain.com) for tracing conversations
 - Allows giving feedback on assistant's responses
+- Tries reading API keys and default values from environment variables

 # Usage
 ## Run on HuggingFace Spaces
 [![Open HuggingFace Space](https://huggingface.co/datasets/huggingface/badges/raw/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/joshuasundance/langchain-streamlit-demo)

 ## With Docker (pull from Docker Hub)
+1. _Optional_: Create a `.env` file based on `.env-example`
+2. Run in terminal:

+`docker run -p 7860:7860 joshuasundance/langchain-streamlit-demo:latest`

+or

-1. Run in terminal: `docker run -p 7860:7860 joshuasundance/langchain-streamlit-demo:latest`
+`docker run -p 7860:7860  --env-file .env joshuasundance/langchain-streamlit-demo:latest`

-2. Open http://localhost:7860 in your browser.
+5. Open http://localhost:7860 in your browser

 ## Docker Compose
 1. Clone the repo.
-Navigate to cloned repo directory.
+Navigate to cloned repo directory
+2. _Optional_: Create a `.env` file based on `.env-example`
+3. Run in terminal:

+`docker compose up`

+or

+`docker compose up --env-file env`

-2. Run in terminal: `docker compose up`
+4. Run in terminal: `docker compose up`
-3. Then open http://localhost:7860 in your browser.
+5. Open http://localhost:7860 in your browser

+## Kubernetes
+1. Clone the repo.
+Navigate to cloned repo directory
+2. Create a `.env` file based on `.env-example`
+3. Run in terminal: `cd kubernetes && kubectl apply -f resources.yaml`
+4. Get the IP address for your new service: `kubectl get service langchain-streamlit-demo`

 # Configuration
 - Select a model from the dropdown
+- _Optional_: Create a `.env` file based on `.env-example`, or
   - Enter an API key for the relevant provider
   - Optionally enter a LangSmith API key to enable conversation tracing
 - Customize the assistant prompt and temperature

 # Code Overview
-- `app.py` - Main Streamlit app definition
+- `langchain-streamlit-demo/app.py` - Main Streamlit app definition
-- `llm_stuff.py` - LangChain helper functions
+- `langchain-streamlit-demo/llm_stuff.py` - LangChain helper functions
+- `Dockerfile`, `docker-compose.yml`: Docker deployment
+- `kubernetes/`: Kubernetes deployment files
+- `.github/workflows/`: CI/CD workflows

 # Deployment
 The app is packaged as a Docker image for easy deployment.
 It is published to Docker Hub and Hugging Face Spaces: